ksu-cs-textbooks/cis300/content/homework/needsmorecoffee44123/hw4-veb-tree-description.md

 - `public int Index(int subtree, int offset)`: returns the element based from the given subtree and offset values  as described in the earlier "van Embde Boas Trees" section.

 - `public void Insert(int key)`: This recursive method inserts the given key into the tree.
-The key must be a positive integer that is strictly less than the `Universe`.
+The key must be a non-negative integer that is strictly less than the `Universe`.
 If it is not, an argument exception should be thrown.

     - If the value of `Min` has not been set, then this key is the first element to be inserted into this node, therefore we only need to set the min and max to the value of the key.
+    - Otherwise,
-    - Otherwise, if the key is strictly less than the minimum element, then the key is the new smallest element so swap it with `Min` (i.e. key becomes the new `Min` and `Min` becomes the key we are inserting).
+      - if the key is strictly less than the minimum element, then the key is the new smallest element so swap it with `Min` (i.e. key becomes the new `Min` and `Min` becomes the key we are inserting).
-    - If we are on an internal tree node (the universe is larger than 2), then we need to calculate which cluster the key should be inserted into (utilize the `High` and `Low` functions above).
+      - if we are on an internal tree node (the universe is larger than 2), then we need to calculate which cluster the key should be inserted into (utilize the `High` and `Low` functions above).
 If this is the first key to be inserted into the corresponding cluster, then the index of that cluster should be inserted into the `Summary`.
 Recursion should be used to insert into the summary and cluster.
 Note that you are not strictly inserting the key into the cluster, but the position of the key within that cluster.
       - Lastly, if the key being inserted is larger than the current maximum element, update `Max`.

 - `public bool Find(int key)`:  This recursive method searches the tree to determine whether or not the given key exists in this tree.
 If the key is larger than or equal to the universe, then return false as this key is outside the possible universe of keys this tree can hold.
 If the `Min` or `Max` are equal to the key, then this key exists in the tree, but if not, and the universe is of size 2, then the key does not exists in this tree.
 Otherwise, we recursively call `Find` on the key's corresponding cluster, passing the position of the key in that cluster as a parameter (utilize the `High` and `Low` functions).